 Many coffee shops are picking up on this trend and offering their coffee in 5 gallon kegs, but you can make it yourself if you'd like more control over the flavors and the finished result.
 The brew process is very easy and doesn't require a lot of fancy equipment.
 We've narrowed our favorite method down and listed it here for you.

 Here's what you'll need to make a big batch of cold brewed coffee:

 For cold brewing, you want a coarse grind on your coffee, the same type you would use for a French Press.
 We ground fresh beans in a Burr Grinder but you can also use pre-ground coffee.
 Since the volume of beans and grinds can vary, we recommend that you grind the beans first and then measure out the coffee for the recipe.

 Add 15 cups of the coffee grounds to a large jar.
-We offer the Kegco Wide Mouth Glass Carboy, which worked perfect for our needs as it allowed us to make a large batch but still have room to mix it all together and clean it out easily when done.
+We used the Kegco Wide Mouth Glass Carboy, which worked perfect for our needs as it allowed us to make a large batch but still have room to mix it all together and clean it out easily when done.
 It has a 4.75 Gallon capacity and the top groove marks 4.25 Gallons, which allowed us to add the 68 cups of water and left room for the coffee grounds as well.
 Make sure to soak all of the grounds thoroughly.

 To make sure all the grounds are wet, use a long spoon to stir and mix your brew.
 We offer a selection of stirring spoons to suit this need.
 Replace the cap on the jar and let it brew.
 It can be left on the counter at room temperature or it can brew in the fridge.
 Let it steep for 12 to 18 hours.
 There is no need for additional stirring at this point.